Skip to Content

 Add the garlic-herb mix and cook an additional 2 minutes.

-Add the tomatoes and the remaining 6 ingredients through the pepper and simmer until the sauce is thickened and slightly reduced (about 15 – 20 minutes).
+Add the tomatoes and the remaining 6 ingredients through the ground pepper and simmer until the sauce is thickened and slightly reduced (about 15 – 20 minutes).
 This can simmer while baking the spaghetti squash (or cooking the pasta).

 • Bake the spaghetti squash in the oven for about an hour at 375 F. Using a fork, remove the strands of squash.

 If using pasta instead of squash: Cook the pasta in rapidly boiling water, stirring often, until there is no raw flour taste (about 7-10 minutes for penne).
-Drain the pasta if using pasta
+Drain the pasta if using pasta.

 1 spaghetti squash